A latent trawl process model for extreme values: Latent trawl process model

-Thus the autocorrelation function of the exponential trawl process has the same shape as the trawl set, which is a particular property of the exponential trawl.
+Thus the autocorrelation function of the exponential trawl process has the same decay as the trawl function $d_{exp}$, which is a particular property of the exponential trawl.

 We can also consider a general exponential trawl set, which is constructed from linear combinations of basic exponential trawls.
 Specifically, define the general exponential trawl set of order $p$ to be bounded above by the function $d_p(x)=\sum_{i=1}^p w_i e^{\rho_i x}$, with $\sum_i w_i=1$.
 The latter restriction is necessary to make the parameters identifiable, as any scaling factor in the weights $w_i$ will scale the area of the trawl, and thus be cancelled by the normalisation in \eqref{gmargins}.
 When using the general exponential trawl set, the resulting trawl process has an autocorrelation function $r(h)$ given by the corresponding linear combination of $e^{-\rho_i h}$.
-This construction can be seen as a deterministic version of a superposition-type trawl where the decay parameter $\rho$ is randomised, as in \citet[Section 4]{Barndorff-Nielsen2014}; see also \cite{Barndorff-Nielsen2001a} for a similar approach applied to Ornstein-Uhlenbeck-type processes.
+This construction can be seen as a special case of a superposition-type trawl where the decay parameter $\rho$ is randomised, as in \citet[Section 4]{Barndorff-Nielsen2014}; see also \cite{Barndorff-Nielsen2001a} for a similar approach applied to Ornstein-Uhlenbeck-type processes.
+Other relevant choices of the trawl set beyond the exponential setting are discussed in \cite{Barndorff-Nielsen2014} and we also remark that the trawl does not need to be restricted to an $\mathbb{R}^2$-setting, but could also be considered in higher dimensions if necessary.

-Summarising the above discussion, we have constructed a trawl process $\Lambda$ with a marginal Gamma distribution and an autocorrelation function based on exponential decays.
-Using this as the latent process in the hierarchical structure results in a continuous-time process $(X_t)$, where the exceedances $\{X_t>0\}$ have a generalised Pareto distribution.
-Furthermore, the model allows for dependence between observations $\{X_t\}$, which is derived directly from the dependence in the latent trawl process.
+Summarising the above discussion, we have constructed a trawl process $\Lambda$ with a marginal Gamma distribution and an exponentially decaying autocorrelation function.
+Using such a discretised trawl process as the latent process in the hierarchical structure results in a discrete-time process $(X_j)$, where the exceedances $\{X_j>0\}$ have a generalised Pareto distribution.
+Furthermore, the model allows for dependence between observations $\{X_j\}$, which is derived directly from the dependence in the latent trawl process.